Are antioxidants good for people? What about those who have diabetes?

 According to studies, oxidative stress links with diabetes and with the complications related to diabetes.
 The use of antioxidants as a supplement or from food sources is an active area of study in the research about diabetes.

 One primary way antioxidants might help prevent damage from oxidative stress is by lowering damage to the endothelium.
-In fact, the endothelium is actually a layer of the cell which lines blood vessels.
+In fact, the endothelium is actually a layer of the cell that lines blood vessels.

 In fact, the antioxidants act at the level of these endothelial cells.
-It is still not known whether adding antioxidants as supplements or to the diet directly impact these cells.
+It is still not known whether adding antioxidants as supplements or to the diet directly impacts these cells.

 In fact, antioxidants are part of many different foods, and they are not only good for people with diabetes.
 As a matter of fact, antioxidants can lower the risk of aging, heart disease, arthritis, and stroke.

 You should know that there are different types of antioxidants.
 Antioxidants such as flavonoids (in citrus fruits, teas, and red wine), anthocyanins (in vegetables, berries, and purplish fruits), catechins (in teas and red wine).